Karmiven/Server-Api-BnS-2017/README.md

 - **Character Management**: Tools for editing character details like faction, race, job, and other attributes.
 - **Virtual Currency Transactions**: APIs to manage and add in-game currency to user accounts.
 - **Item Management and Distribution**: Search the database for items by ItemID and dispatch them to user account characters via the admin panel.
-- **"Account Banning and Player Kicking**: Ability to impose a temporary or permanent account ban on a user, as well as the ability to promptly kick a player from the server.
+- **Account Banning and Player Kicking**: Ability to impose a temporary or permanent account ban on a user, as well as the ability to promptly kick a player from the server.
-- **VIP Privileges Managementn**: Effortlessly manage and assign VIP privileges to users through the admin panel.
+- **VIP Privileges Management**: Effortlessly manage and assign VIP privileges to users through the admin panel.
 This feature allows administrators to grant special in-game benefits and access to premium content, ensuring an enhanced experience for VIP players.
 - **Game Server Monitoring**: Real-time server monitoring that provides detailed insights into the number of players online, and their activity.
-This feature enables administrators to track server health,and monitor player.
+This feature enables administrators to track server health, and monitor player.
 - **Game Server Statistics**: Game statistics with insightful charts displaying the number of registered accounts, including breakdowns by character races, genders, classes, factions, and levels.
 - **Database Integration**: Utilizes Microsoft SQL Server for managing user accounts, in-game data, and virtual currencies.
 - **Logging**: Optional logging feature, controlled through environment variables, allows detailed logging to console for debugging and monitoring.
 - **Scalability**: Designed to support a large number of users and database operations, ensuring performance and security for a Blade & Soul private server.
 - **System Statistics**: Monitor CPU Usage, Memory Usage, and Server API Process Information to assess server load and performance in real time, helping ensure smooth operation and quick issue resolution.
-- **Donation-Based Store**: Users can acquire Velirs through donations, accessible via the "Donations" tab in their profile.
-Administrators can manage Velirs in the store via the admin panel.
-Payment processing is not integrated by default—administrators must set up their own payment system.
-- **Update Management for B&S Server API**: Administrators can now check for updates directly from the project's GitHub repository, download the latest versions, and install them automatically, ensuring the server stays up-to-date with minimal effort.
+- **API Configuration Management**: Real-time administration of `.env` parameters via the web interface, including sections for Server Configuration, Database Configurations, and Registration Logs, with automatic backup on changes and API server restart capability.
+- **Server Process Management**: Ability to start, stop, and monitor server daemons and background processes directly from the admin panel.
+- **News Management**: Integrated news editor module for creating, editing, and publishing news content on the main website page through the admin interface.
+- **Promotions Management**: Control over in-game promotional events such as the Daily Dash login reward, with options for manual activation and automatic renewal.
+- **Discord Integration**: Automated Discord bot support sending periodic server monitoring data to designated channels and supporting the `/online` chat command for current player counts.
+- **Contextual Information Modals**: Context-sensitive informational pop-ups on all admin panel pages for enhanced usability and guidance.

 ## Requirements